FadriPestalozzi/SolarSoundBytes/README.md

 # 🌍 Identify Global Events

-To identify specific dates around which to refine our twitter dataset, i.e. to zoom into global events where a significant change in sentiment is highly probable, a [deep research was performed by iteratively prompting ChatGPT 4.1](https://chatgpt.com/share/68495bc3-ee6c-8006-9816-8b0480a0bf3c).
+To identify specific dates around which to refine our twitter dataset, i.e. to allow us to zoom into global events where a significant change in sentiment is highly probable, a [deep research was performed by iteratively prompting ChatGPT 4.1](https://chatgpt.com/share/68495bc3-ee6c-8006-9816-8b0480a0bf3c).